 Category : Uncategorized

-Motorsports News by David Vodden
+Motorsports Report by David B. Vodden

 Ricky Stenhouse Jr. won at Talladega in the NASCAR Monster Energy Cup series in what was yet another cliff-hanger finish.
 He beat Jamie McMurray to the line by inches with late-race leader Kyle Busch crossing in third.
 Two observations: First, Stenhouse Jr. earned the pole position for the race and was a real contender all day long; Second, McMurray was committed to win or finish second at all costs.
 His moves to the runner-up spot were without regard for adverse consequences.
 Crazy but he got away with it!
 It was a good, entertaining race with one super-neat, sixteen car crash that saw the perpetrator, A.J.
 Almindinger, end up on his top and two of my favorites, Joey Logano and Austin Dillon, pile into the wreckage.
 It was Talladega-awesome!

 Aric Almirola won the Xfinity battle on Saturday with Elliott Sadler taking second and Joey Logano third.
 On Sunday in the big race Almirola finished fourth in his Richard Petty Enterprises #43 but was caught-out in post-race inspections resulting in financial fines and loss of series points for the effort.
 The NASCAR boys race in Kansas tonight on what is a 1.5-mile course that some call the “Cookie-cutter-course”.
 Fans decry the racing action that it provides.
 Joe Gibbs racing team drivers Kyle Busch, Denny Hamlin and Matt Kenseth are winless so far this year after ten races.
 That is big news.
 They are hoping to resume their winning ways at Kansas where their record is quite good.
 The race is on Saturday night this weekend on Fox Sports 1.